Tania Libertad: Influences

-Despite not being of African descent, Libertad is inspired by the Afro-Peruvian music indigenous to the area of Peru in which she was born, an area primarily populated by descendants of African slaves.
+Despite not being of African descent, Libertad is inspired by the Afro-Peruvian music indigenous to the area of Peru in which she was born, an area primarily populated by descendants of enslaved Africans.
 Her albums Costa Negra and Color Negro, from 2003 and 2004 respectively, are recordings of Afro-Peruvian songs.

-Her appreciation of Afro-Antillan music has been reflected on works which reference Trova and Nueva canción, and have included arranged renditions to compositions by Silvio Rodriguez.
+Her appreciation of Afro-Antillan music has been reflected in works which reference Trova and Nueva canción, and have included arranged renditions of compositions by Silvio Rodriguez.

 Additionally, she has collaborated with Armando Manzanero.

 Personal life

 Libertad is married to a businessman and has a son; they live in Mexico City.

 She considers herself a citizen of the world, and ascribes to the ideas of Simón Bolívar, especially that Latin America should be a unified body without borders.
 She identifies as anti-war, but does not like to be labeled a protest singer.

 Discography

 Libertad has recorded 44 albums with more than 12 million copies sold.